dustinpfister/blog_posts/_posts/linux-espeak.md

 ## 5 - Conclusion

 The espeak command can be fun to just play around with, however of course if goes without saying that it can serve some practical use cases as well.
 Espeak can be used as a way to read a lengthly text to me so that I do not have to take time time to read it for example.
+Another thing that comes to mind is using espeak to create a voice over for a video, something that I might do if I get into doing such things because I do not like the sound of my voice.

+I will be writing new content on Linux, and see about editing some of my older content on Linux in the process of doing so this week.
+I think that I need to find ways to go about doing things that are a little fun now and then with Linux and bash as a way to keep myself engaged with it.
+With that begin said playing around with espeak can be fun for a short while.